pedroaugusto-melo/reddit-client/README.md

 ## General info

 The app is a Reddic Client when the user can see the posts of each subreddit category and search for specific post in the search bar.
 The user can also see the top-level comments of each post.
+The app also has ligh mode and dark mode themes.

 ### App Component